lingtalfi/WiseTool/README.md

-Also there are the @page(Chloroform notification classes), and probably a lot of other systems.
+Also there are the @page(Chloroform notification classes), and even more systems to come.

 And so we end up with those notifications which basically are the same, but they just have different names (or representations).